arman93061xxxxx/Ecommerce_follow_along/README.md

-Here’s the updated README file for your E_Commerce_Follow_Along project with Milestone 9 included:

----

 # 📌 Project Name: E_Commerce_Follow_Along

 ## 🚀 Overview
 This project is an e-commerce website developed through a series of milestones, progressively adding features to build a complete and functional application.

 ## 📚 Table of Contents
 - [Overview](#-overview)